Faisal of Saudi Arabia: Assassination and aftermath

 On 25 March 1975, the King was shot point-blank three times and killed by Faisal bin Musaid, son of his half-brother Musaid bin Abdulaziz.
 He had just come back from the United States.
 The murder occurred at a majlis (literally 'a place for sitting'), an event where the king or leader opens up his residence to the citizens to enter and petition him.

 In the waiting room, Prince Faisal talked to Kuwaiti representatives who were also waiting to meet King Faisal.
 When the prince went to embrace him, King Faisal leaned to kiss his nephew in accordance with Saudi custom.
 At that instant, Prince Faisal took out a pistol and shot him.
 The first shot hit the King's chin and the second one went through his ear.
 A bodyguard hit Prince Faisal with a sheathed sword.
 Oil minister Zaki Yamani yelled repeatedly not to kill the prince.

 King Faisal was quickly taken to Central Hospital in Riyadh.
 He was still alive as doctors massaged his heart and gave him a blood transfusion.
 Their efforts were unsuccessful, and he died shortly afterward.
 Both before and after the attack the assassin was reported to be calm.
 Following the killing, Riyadh had three days of mourning during which all government activities were suspended.
-The funeral service for King Faisal was performed at the King Abdulaziz Mosque in Riyadh, and was attended by several head of states such as Sheikh Zayed bin Sultan, Yasser Arafat, Hafez al-Assad, Idi Amin, Houari Boumediene, Ahmed Hassan al‐Bakr, Gaafar Nimeiry, Juan Carlos, Anwar Sadat, Mohammad Daoud Khan and Zulfiqar Ali Bhutto.
+The funeral service for King Faisal was performed at the King Abdulaziz Mosque in Riyadh, and was attended by several head of states such as Sheikh Zayed bin Sultan, Yasser Arafat, Hafez al-Assad, Idi Amin, Houari Boumédiène, Ahmed Hassan al-Bakr, Gaafar Nimeiry, Prince Juan Carlos, Anwar Sadat, Mohammad Daoud Khan and Zulfikar Ali Bhutto.
 He was buried in al-Oud cemetery on 26 March 1975.
 During the funeral, the newly ascended King Khalid wept over his murdered brother's body.